 Reading at Larkmead School

 Throughout the school day we build in an average of 20 minutes reading!
-All Year 7 and Year 8 classes have a Library Lesson once a fortnight, where students also read for at least 20 minutes and take part in reading related activities.
+All of KS3 (Y7, Y8 & Y9)classes have a Library Lesson once a fortnight, where students also read for at least 20 minutes and take part in reading related activities.
 There are competitions between Teaching and Tutor Groups for which class reads and passes the most book quizzes, with prizes to be won!!

-We use the Renaissance Learning Reading System whereby we assess our Year 7 and Year 8 students reading abilities 3 times per year using the STAR Reading computerised assessment.
+We use the Renaissance Learning Reading System whereby we assess all of KS3 (Y7, Y8 & Y9) students reading abilities 3 times per year using the STAR Reading computerised assessment.
 The assessment generates a reading level (the student’s ZPD – Zone of Proximal Development) and they are encouraged to read books within their level to develop their reading.
 Success also depends on the student’s interest in a book, hence teachers and library staff use their judgement to adjust book levels to match student needs and interest where appropriate.

 Students are encouraged to take book quizzes on all books read, using Accelerated Reader (AR), which is now also available from home via Workspace 365 (can be accessed in "Student Learning Materials".